jhforster/jhforster.github.io/_posts/2019-08-16-kindle-oasis-almost-great.md

 ## Pros
 1. Screen is much crisper.
 300ppi vs. 220ppi on my previous device.
 Text is noticeably sharper and more pleasant to read.
 I didn't have an issue with the previous screen until after using this screen.
 You really cannot go back once you adjust.
 2. Physical buttons for turning the pages. 🙌 Though I wish there was an option to disable the touchscreen page turns as a software setting.
-Craig Mod's [essay](e) on this explains it better than I will so I'm not going to bother.
+Craig Mod's [essay][e] on this explains it better than I will so I'm not going to bother.
 3. The software and interactions are snappier and less laggy.
 4. Waterproof.
 Unclear often this will come in handy but a nice insurance policy.